thriveweb/glass/content/pages/join-us.md

     Please don't forget to let us know your location.
-We are now taking talent from the Gold Coast, Northern New South Wales, Brisbane, Sydney and Melbourne.
+We are now taking talent from the Gold Coast, Northern New South Wales, Brisbane  and Melbourne.
   title: Expectations & Requirements
 ---